hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - role of an endpoint in protecting a user from a phishing attack: use <span style="color: #bb6600;">machine learning models</span> to help identify anomalies and determine expected sending behavior
   - action to prevent from phising attacks originates from a malicious site: <span style="color: #bb6600;">modify an access policy</span>
   - Application Control & URL filtering: application-layer control and ability to enforce usage and tailor detection policies based on <span style="color: #bb6600;">custom applications and URLs</span>
+  - action to configure an access control policy rule to always send traffic for inspection without using the default action: <span style="color: #bb6600;">allow</span>

 - Firewall Threat Defense (FTD)